swiegmann/kirby-menu/README.md

 * Custom deepness
 * Custom HTML-Tags for root- & child-nodes
-* Custom HTML-Attributes for active- & descendant nodes
+* Custom CSS-Classes for active- & descendant nodes
 * Custom HTML-Attributes/Values for each node
 * Custom user-roles for displaying each node
   * Custom default roles for new nodes